 - 1/3 cup cacao powder

-- Next, add the cacao powder and whisk until well combined.
+- Make the ganache.
+Add the cacao butter, coconut cream and rice malt syrup in a small glass/heatproof bowl and place over a saucepan of simmering water, making sure that the bottom of the bowl is not touching the water.
+Stir until the cacao butter is melted.
+Next, add the cacao powder and whisk until well combined.
 Then let cool for 5-10 minutes, before placing in the refrigerator to thicken.
 I would leave for 60 minutes if you want it slightly thickened or 4 hours if you want it real thick.

-- Then, slice the brownies into squares and spread the ganache on the top.
+- To serve.
+Then, slice the brownies into squares and spread the ganache on the top.
 Top with the pecans (optional) and serve.

-- Store in an airtight container in the refrigerator for 3-4 days.
+- Storing.
+Store in an airtight container in the refrigerator for 3-4 days.

 - If you want the ganache really thick, then I would suggest making it prior to the brownies.

-- The cook time does not include the time it takes for the brownies and the ganache to firm up in the fridge.
+- The additional time is the time it takes for the brownies and the ganache to firm up in the fridge.